 22/03/2018 5:00pm to 22/03/2018 7:00pm

 Get lots of practical tips on how to improve your presentation of appeals by a very experienced immigration lawyer.
 This workshop will look at all aspects of presenting an appeal, from how to address the Tribunal to how to deliver closing submissions.
-Delegates will receive practical guidance from a trainer with over 20 years’ experience in presenting immigration appeals at the FTT, from initial instructions to presenting an appeal and beyond (to the European Court of Human Rights).
+Delegates will receive useful tips on how to win against hostile odds and practical guidance from a trainer with over 20 years’ experience in presenting immigration appeals at the FTT, from initial instructions to presenting an appeal and beyond (to the European Court of Human Rights).
 Case examples will be used to highlight recurring problems and best practice.
 This workshop is aimed at OISC immigration advisers level 3 and solicitors who have little or no experience in advocacy but are keen to develop their skills.

 The workshop will look at: